LVMH: Fendi store openings 2023

 Fendi has been very active in building new flagship stores in several places like Doha and Amsterdam.
-It has been claimed that in 2023 Fendi had not paid, or had only partially paid, invoices from their suppliers, with some amounts remaining outstanding for over a year.
+It has been claimed that in 2023 Fendi had not paid, or had only partially paid, invoices from its suppliers, with some amounts remaining outstanding for over a year.

 2024 Olympic medals

 LVMH faced controversy in 2025 when it was revealed that the Olympic medals created by subsidiary Chaumet for the 2024 Summer Olympics had begun to deteriorate and fall apart.
 By January 2025 over 100 Olympic medalists had requested replacement medals.

-2025 PETA Investigations
+2025 PETA investigations

 In April 2025, a set of investigations launched by PETA (People for the Ethical Treatment of Animals) uncovered disturbing practices at slaughterhouses that supply LVMH.
 PETA raised concerns about conscious snakes being inflated with water, struck with hammers, and cut with razors.
 They also reported that minks and foxes were raised in cramped and unsanitary conditions before being electrocuted, gassed, bludgeoned, or skinned alive.